Massacre

-A massacre is the killing of a large number of people, especially those who are not involved in any fighting or have no way of defending themselves.
-A massacre is generally considered to be morally unacceptable, especially when perpetrated by a group of political actors against defenseless victims.
+A massacre is an event of killing people who are not engaged in hostilities or are defenseless.
+It is generally used to describe a targeted mass killing of civilians by an armed group or person.

 The word is a loan of a French term for "butchery" or "carnage".
-A "massacre" is not necessarily a "crime against humanity".
 Other terms with overlapping scope include war crime, pogrom, mass killing, mass murder, and extrajudicial killing.

 Etymology

-The modern definition of massacre as "indiscriminate slaughter, carnage", and the subsequent verb of this form, derive from late 16th century Middle French, evolved from Middle French "macacre, macecle" meaning "slaughterhouse, butchery".
-Further origins are dubious, though may be related to Latin macellum "provisions store, butcher shop".
+Massacre derives from late 16th century Middle French word macacre meaning "slaughterhouse" or "butchery".
+Further origins are dubious, though the word may be related to Latin macellum "provisions store, butcher shop".

 The Middle French word macecr "butchery, carnage" is first recorded in the late 11th century.
 Its primary use remained the context of animal slaughter (in hunting terminology referring to the head of a stag) well into the 18th century.

 The use of macecre "butchery" of the mass killing of people dates to the 12th century, implying people being "slaughtered like animals".

 The term did not necessarily imply a multitude of victims, e.g. Fénelon in Dialogue des Morts (1712) uses l'horride massacre de Blois ("the horrid massacre at [the chateau of] Blois") of the assassination of Henry I, Duke of Guise (1588), while Boileau, Satires XI (1698) has L'Europe fut un champ de massacre et d'horreur "Europe was a field of massacre and horror" of the European wars of religion.